fyrkov/inbox-pattern-demo/README.md

 - **Reliable, exactly-once processing.** The dedup key takes care of duplicates; the same-transaction status update kills the "processed but crashed before acking" gap.
-- **Self-service replay.** Reprocess any event by flipping a column - the ergonomics of the classic polling outbox, on the consumer side.
+- **Self-service replay.** Reprocess any event by updating a column in local DB.
+No dependency on the Kafka broker offset reset operation.
 - **Decoupled ingestion from processing.** A slow or failing downstream never backs up your broker consumption.
 You ingest fast, process at your own pace, retry on your own schedule.
 - **Independent of broker retention.** Because you own the payload, you can replay events long after they've aged out of